Chetan-Jalandharia/To-Do-List/README.md

 - **Toggle Task Completion:** Each task has a checkbox to mark it as completed or not completed.
 - **Persistent Storage:** Tasks are saved to local storage to maintain state across page reloads.

-## Project Structure

-Sure, here's a sample README.md file for your To-Do application project.

-markdown

-# React To-Do Application

-This is a simple To-Do application built with React and Redux, using React-Bootstrap for styling and responsiveness.
-The application allows users to add, view, edit, and delete tasks, as well as mark tasks as completed.
-The tasks are saved in local storage to ensure data persistence across page reloads.

-## Features

-- **Add Task:** Users can add a new task using the input field and the "Add Task" button.
-- **View Tasks:** All added tasks are displayed in a list format.
-- **Edit Task:** Each task has an edit button that opens a modal for editing the task.
-- **Delete Task:** Each task has a delete button to remove the task from the list.
-- **Toggle Task Completion:** Each task has a checkbox to mark it as completed or not completed.
-- **Persistent Storage:** Tasks are saved to local storage to maintain state across page reloads.

-## Project Structure

-.
-├── public
-│ ├── index.html
-│ └── ...
-├── src
-│ ├── components
-│ │ ├── TaskInput.js
-│ │ ├── TaskItem.js
-│ │ └── TaskList.js
-│ ├── redux
-│ │ ├── store.js
-│ │ └── tasksSlice.js
-│ ├── App.js
-│ ├── App.css
-│ ├── index.js
-│ └── ...
-├── package.json
-├── README.md
-└── ...

 ## Technologies Used